 “Patients with fibromyalgia demonstrate inflammation of the brain, which has two consequences,” Loggia states.

-“We first of all validate these patients that their condition is real, an claim which is often met with skepticism and social stigmatism, and even some clinicians, by demonstrating that objective neurochemical changes can be observed.
+“We, first of all, validate these patients that their condition is real, a claim which is often met with skepticism and social stigmatism, and even some clinicians, by demonstrating that objective neurochemical changes can be observed.
 Second, our findings identify a novel therapeutic goal in the case of neuroinflammation which paves the way for new treatments in this misunderstanding and complicated condition.
-Reference: Mass General

 Studies of PET imaging show high glial activation, correlation with fatigue.
 A study has documented the first time in patients with a misunderstood condition called fibromyalgia a widespread inflammation of their brains.

 The present study has shown that fibromyalgia (FM) patients have high TSPO binding compared to healthy controls (HC) as measured with CPBR28 PET.
 In several regions of the brain involving FM pathology in previous neuroimaging studies, this marker of glial activation has been increased.
-In several these regions we also report positive associations of TSPO PET signal and subjective fatigue ratings, one of the most common signs reported by FM patients (Clauw, 2014, Wolfe et al., 2011).
+In several of these regions, we also report positive associations of TSPO PET signal and subjective fatigue ratings, one of the most common signs reported by FM patients (Clauw, 2014, Wolfe et al., 2011).
 We note that neuroimmune/glial activation in FM pathology has a role to play.